 (On the morning of that fateful meeting I’d been told to expect “a few surprises”.
-When I asked that gleeful Conservative friend what he meant by that he said: “Michael has got his sums wrong”.
+When I asked that gleeful Conservative friend what he meant by that he said: “Malcolm has got his sums wrong”.
 I didn’t have long to wait to find out what he’d meant.)

 But all that was yet to come when I saw Peter Nutting standing against that back wall of the counting hall.
 Feeling genuinely sorry for him I went across and said: “Standing here like Billy No Mates, Peter, I’ll talk to you even if no one else will.”